 An emergency is any condition or event which results in damage or pain to the teeth or jaws.
 If you feel your child has injured him/herself sufficiently to cause pain or structural damage to their mouths, a call to our office is warranted.
 If you observe redness, swelling, or pain associated with any of their teeth or gums, a call to our office is warranted.
 Our staff is trained to receive your call and direct your concern to the appropriate doctor or technical staff.
 Our emergency call service operates 24 hours a day, 7 days a week.
 For more information, please visit our Services page.
 We are here to attend to your child’s immediate needs.

-A. Thank you for your interest in visiting Pediatric Dentistry!
-To learn more about what you can expect, please visit the Your First Visit page.
+Thank you for your interest in visiting Pediatric Dentistry!
+To learn more about what you can expect, please visit the New Patients page.

-A. X-rays are not routinely taken on any child.
-In fact, unless a dental condition exists warranting further investigation, radio graphs on children under five years of age are discouraged.
-Older children may receive X-rays to confirm decay, evaluate their dental development, or confirm the presence or absence of wisdom teeth.
-Feel free to discuss your concerns with the doctors at any time.
+X-rays are not routinely taken on any child.
+In fact, unless a dental condition exists warranting further investigation, radiographs on children under five years of age are discouraged.
+Check out our blog on the benefits of digital radiology, so you can be prepared for when the time comes.